 Edible/compo stable serving bowls - hollowed out watermelons for example.
 This is sounding like fun!

 Good for you!
 Instead of personalized paper napkins, invest in greener momentos.
 For the invitations, limit the amount of stationary sent out.
 Use recycled paper or even send them electronically!
 For any receptions that involve bottles or cans, encourage recycling bins to be used.
-Limit the amount of flowers.
-If you must have some, use potted plants that can later be planted at your house.
-Good luck!

 Instead of giving your guests any wedding favors, post a sign that says "instead of donations, the bride and groom have made a donation to their favorite charities", and then list the charity or charities you donated to.